 As of October 2017, cover images for Facebook and Twitter pages no longer need to be branded with the University logo overlay.
 Cover images should be a crisp, clear single image that represents the office/department and the University well.

 Don't fish/beg for likes.
 Don't ask people to share/like the page.
-This is not seen as genuine.
+This is not seen as genuine and, as of December 2017, Facebook penalizes pages that routinely as for shares and likes, making those posts less-discoverable to followers.

 When responding to comments/questions, respond by tagging the person (provided they are taggable).